Flowpack/Flowpack.Listable/README.md

 ## Sfi.Listable:Listable

 At the heart of this package is a `Sfi.Listable:Listable` object.
-It provides some good defaults for rendering lists of things, and is pretty extensible too.
+It provides some basic means for rendering lists of things (like quering, sorting, paginating etc), and is pretty extensible too.
 Here are TypoScript context variables that you can configure for this object:

 | Setting | Description | Defaults |
 |---------|-------------|----------|